PTiringer/nomad-FAIR/docs/reference/glossary.md

 has authorship over it.
 Often *authors* are [users](#user), but not always.
 Therefore, we have to distinguish between authors and users.

+### Dataset

+Users can organize [entries](#entry) into *datasets*.
+Datasets are not created automatically, don't confuse them with [uploads](#upload).
+Datasets can be compared to albums, labels, or tags on other platforms.
+Datasets are used to reference a collection of data and users can get a DOI for their datasets.

+### Distribution / distro

+NOMAD *Distribution* is a Git repository containing the configuration for instantiating a customized NOMAD instance.
+Distributions define the plugins that should be installed, the configurations files (e.g. `nomad.yaml`) to use, CI pipeline steps for building final Docker images and a `docker-compose.yaml` file that can be used to launch the instance.

 ### ELN

 Electronic Lab Notebooks (*ELNs*) are a specific kind of [entry](#entry) in NOMAD.
 These